Ashtekar Frontiers of Science 2024

 Ewing, professor of chemistry and molecular biology, is a Knut and Alice Wallenberg Scholar (2011-2023), an elected member of the Royal Swedish Academy of Sciences, class 4 (chemistry), Nobel Class (2012) and the Gothenburg Academy of Arts and Sciences (2013).
 His research focusses on the neuronal process of exocytosis pioneering small-volume chemical measurements at single nerve cells and the contents of individual nanometer vesicles in cells as well as mass spectrometry imaging of cells and organelles.
 He earned a doctoral degree in analytical and biological chemistry at Indiana University in 1983 and was a postdoctoral researcher at the University of North Carolina from 1983 to 1984.
 Ewing joined the faculty at Penn State in 1984 and was head of the Department of Chemistry from 1999 to 2004.
 He became Marie Curie Chair in the Department of Chemistry at the University of Gothenburg in 2007.

 Due to a technical error, a recorded version of this talk will not be available.
 However, those who weren’t able to make it to the Feb.
-10, 2024, Ashtekar Frontiers of Science lecture can RSVP to view a virtual talk by Nikki Crowley on May 21.
+10, 2024, Ashtekar Frontiers of Science lecture can view a virtual talk by Nikki Crowley that was held on May 21.
 2024, as part of the Penn State Alumni Association’s Virtual Speaker Session.
-Click here for more information about that talk and to RSVP.